-d.
-Time Frame for Completion of Investigation; Extension for Good Cause.
-Typically, the period from commencement of an investigation through resolution (finding and sanction) will not exceed 90 business days.
-Typically, the investigation phase of a Formal Resolution will not exceed 75 business days.
-This time frame may be extended for good cause, which may exist if additional time is necessary to ensure the integrity and completeness of the investigation; the timing of University breaks; the absence of a party, a party's advisor, and/or a witness; to comply with a request by external law enforcement for temporary delay to gather evidence for a criminal investigation; the need for language assistance or accommodation of disabilities;

-or to account for complexities of a case, including the number of witnesses and volume of information provided by the parties, or for other legitimate reasons.
+Any of these timeframes may be extended for good cause, which may exist if additional time is necessary to ensure the integrity and completeness of the investigation; the timing of University breaks, academic reading days, or final examination; the absence of a party. a party's advisor, and/or a witness; to comply with a request by external law enforcement for temporary delay to gather evidence for a criminal investigation; the need for language assistance or accommodation of disabilities; or to account for complexities of a case, including the number of witnesses and volume of information provided by the parties, or for other legitimate reasons.
 The Investigator will notify the parties in writing of any extension of this time frame and the reason for such extension.
-This time frame may also be impacted if a Formal Complaint is resolved through a combination of both Formal and Informal Resolution.
+This time frame may also be impacted if a Formal Complaint is resolved through a combination of both Formal and Alternative Resolution.